ggeffects: Marginal Effects and Adjusted Predictions of Regression Models

 the second to fourth terms indicate grouping levels.
 This allows

-predictions for the term in question at different levels for other model
+predictions for the term in question at different levels or values for

 #> # Predicted values of Total score BARTHEL INDEX